ember-learn/guides-source/guides/release/using-typescript/core-concepts/ember-data.md

 **Note:** 🚧 This section is under construction! 🏗️ The content here may not be fully up to date!

-In this section, we cover how to use TypeScript effectively with specific Ember Data APIs (anything you'd find under the `@ember-data` package namespace).
+In this section, we cover how to use TypeScript effectively with specific EmberData APIs (anything you'd find under the `@ember-data` package namespace).

-We do _not_ cover general usage of Ember Data; instead, we assume that as background knowledge.
-Please see the Ember Data [Guides](https://guides.emberjs.com/release/models) and [API docs](https://api.emberjs.com/ember-data/release)!
+We do _not_ cover general usage of EmberData; instead, we assume that as background knowledge.
+Please see the EmberData [Guides](../../../models) and [API docs](https://api.emberjs.com/ember-data/release)!

 ## Models

-Ember Data models are normal TypeScript classes, but with properties decorated to define how the model represents an API resource and relationships to other resources.
+EmberData models are normal TypeScript classes, but with properties decorated to define how the model represents an API resource and relationships to other resources.
 The decorators the library supplies "just work" with TypeScript at runtime, but require type annotations to be useful with TypeScript.

 For details about decorator usage, see [our overview of how Ember's decorators work with TypeScript](../ts/decorators.md).